 Anonymous disclosures exempt themselves from Council's commitment to keeping Disclosers informed on the progress of handling the PID.
-They cannot be informed of the investigation outcome by reason of their anonymity and as a result, some of the protections afforded by the PID Act may not apply to them.
+They cannot be informed of the investigation outcome by reason of their anonymity and as a result, although the protections afforded by the PID Act will continue to apply they may be more difficult for Council to identify and therefore protect.